PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-12 07:22:52
+Last updated: 2024-04-12 07:23:28
-Random Quote: The farther you go, the sharper their blade.
-Just don't ever give them an opening. - Cal Jacobs
+Random Quote: As the twig is bent, so grows the tree. - Pacho Herrera